Skip to main content

 Recording a Test

-To record a test, open the page where you want to start, then start recording from the E2Easy extension.
-Everything you do in that tab is captured: clicks, text you type, page navigations, and resizing the window.
-When you're finished, stop the recording and save it as a macro.
+To record a test, open the page where you want to start, pick the target tab, and start recording from the E2Easy extension.
+Everything you do in that tab is captured: clicks, text input, navigation, scrolling, waits, assertions, and viewport updates.
+When you are finished, stop the recording and save it as a test.

 Playing Back a Test